NnekaE/Consumer_Behaviour_Predictor/README.md

 ### Decision Tree Analysis
 Below is the visualization of the primary Decision Tree used in this project.
 It highlights how the model utilizes **Income** and **Lot Size** to categorize ownership.

+### Income-Based Decision Logic
+The decision tree identifies Income as the primary splitting criterion for predicting ownership.
+Customers with an annual income below $59,700 are classified as Nonowners, while those exceeding this threshold are further analyzed by Lot Size to determine ownership.
+This logic highlights income as the most significant filter in the consumer behavior model.

 ![Decision Tree Visualization](Decision_Tree.Png)

 ### Feature Importance